 If your baby’s flat head syndrome is moderate or severe, our expert clinicians have developed an effective and pain-free treatment solution.
 Working alongside the natural growth of your baby’s head, a plagiocephaly helmet gently guides your baby’s head shape in the right direction.

 We only advise parents to go ahead with treatment when their baby really does need it, so whether helmet treatment is right for your baby or not, we can measure your little one’s head and help you to decide on the best option.

-How Does Helmet Treatment Help My Baby’s Misshapen Head?
+How Does Helmet Treatment Help My Baby’s Flat Head?

 A custom-made helmet is designed from a safe photographic scan of your baby’s head.
-The closed cell foam liner and co-polymer shell is extremely lightweight and comfortable, and as your baby’s head grows, the helmet has enough room to direct the growth and correct the head shape in a safe and pain-free way.
+The closed-cell foam liner and co-polymer shell are extremely lightweight and comfortable, and as your baby’s head grows, the helmet has enough room to direct the growth and correct flat heads in a safe and pain-free way.

-The helmet by no means restricts your baby’s head growth, but instead works alongside it to ensure that it growing in the right areas and direction, promoting a rounded head shape.
+The helmet by no means restricts your baby’s head growth but instead works alongside it to ensure that it grows in the right areas and direction, promoting a rounded head shape.

-We understand that finding the right course of treatment for your baby can often be an overwhelming and difficult decision for parents.
-However, we have helped to improve and correct hundreds of baby’s head shapes, resulting in lots of happy parents and babies.
+We understand that finding the right course of treatment when your baby has flat head syndrome can often be an overwhelming and difficult decision for parents.
+However, we have helped to improve and correct hundreds of flat heads, resulting in lots of happy parents and babies.
 If you have any questions regarding flat head syndrome or our treatment, do not hesitate to get in touch.